crabsatellite/violet_course_navigator_forntend/README.md

-# CrabStay: Online Accommodation Booking System (Frontend)

-Welcome to the frontend repository of CrabStay!
-This project is a comprehensive online accommodation booking system.
-The backend code can be found [here](https://github.com/crabsatellite/crabStay_backend).
+# Violet Course Navigator Frontend

 ## Overview

-CrabStay is an online stay rental application based on React and Spring Boot.
-The frontend is designed and built using React and Ant Design, providing a dynamic and user-friendly interface.
-The application supports various functionalities such as browsing accommodations, viewing details, and making bookings with ease.
+Violet Course Navigator is a dynamic online platform designed for efficient course navigation and selection.
+This frontend application is built with React, offering a user-friendly experience.

+## Features
+- Course Browsing: Easily browse through a variety of courses.
+- Secure Login: Utilize JWT authentication for secure and reliable user authentication.

 ## Tech Stack

-- ReactJS
-- Ant Design
+- ReactJS: For building the user interface.
+- JWT Authentication: Ensures secure user authentication.

-## Frontend
+## Installation and Setup

-The frontend of CrabStay is designed to be interactive and user-friendly:

-- **Home**: The landing page of the application.

-- **Booking System**: Users can browse accommodations, view details, and make bookings with ease.

-- **User Portal**: A dedicated portal for users, including a main page and an order tracking history.

-## Getting Started

-### Frontend Setup (React.js)

-1. **Clone the Repository**: Clone this repository to your local machine using the command `git clone https://github.com/crabsatellite/crabStay_frontend.git`.
+1. **Clone the Repository**: Use `git clone [repository-link]`.

-2. **Setup Environment Variables**: Navigate to the directory where the project resides.
-Add the API endpoints and other necessary configurations to your .env file.

-3. **Run the Frontend Server**: Open a terminal in the project's root directory.
-Install the necessary dependencies by running `npm install`, then start the application using `npm start`.
+2. **Install Dependencies**: Run `npm install` in the project directory.
+3. **Environment Configuration**: Set up your `.env` file with the required API endpoints and JWT configurations.
+4. **Start the Application**: Execute `npm start` to run the frontend.

-## Contributions
+## Contribution

-This project is still under development.
-Contributions are very welcome!
+Contributions to enhance and improve the Violet Course Navigator are welcome!

 ## License

-This project is licensed under the MIT License.
-See LICENSE for more information.
+This project is under the MIT License.

 ## Contact

-Feel free to get in touch if you have any questions.

-Enjoy booking your stays with CrabStay!
+For any queries or suggestions, feel free to reach out.